intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Clear instructions on how to provide public comments
 * A deadline for comments

 Notices will always be sent to the rfc-interest mailing list or to its successor or future equivalent.
-The RSAB and RSWG chairs should also send notices to other communities that may be interested in or impacted by a proposal as they see fit, following policies for those communities as appropriate.
+The RSAB and RSWG chairs should also send notices to other communities that may be interested in or impacted by a proposal as they see fit.
+RSAB members should also distribute notice of the call for comments to the communities they represent.
 Notices are also to be made available and archived on the RFC Editor website.
 In addition, other communication channels can be established for notices (e.g., using an RSS feed or social media).